MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Adversarial Training.
   - <details><summary>Digest</summary> We closely examine the changes induced in the decision boundary of a deep network during adversarial training.
 We find that adversarial training leads to unwarranted increase in the margin along certain adversarial directions, thereby hurting accuracy.
 Motivated by this observation, we present a novel algorithm, called Helper-based Adversarial Training (HAT), to reduce this effect by incorporating additional wrongly labelled examples during training.

+- FI-ODE: Certified and Robust Forward Invariance in Neural ODEs. [[paper]](https://arxiv.org/abs/2210.16940) [[code]](https://github.com/yjhuangcd/FI-ODE)
+  - Yujia Huang, Ivan Dario Jimenez Rodriguez, Huan Zhang, Yuanyuan Shi, Yisong Yue.
+  - Key Word: Certified Adversarial Robustness; Neural Ordinary Differential Equations.
+  - <details><summary>Digest</summary> We study how to certifiably enforce forward invariance properties in neural ODEs.
+Forward invariance implies that the hidden states of the ODE will stay in a ``good'' region, and a robust version would hold even under adversarial perturbations to the input.
+Such properties can be used to certify desirable behaviors such as adversarial robustness (the hidden states stay in the region that generates accurate classification even under input perturbations) and safety in continuous control (the system never leaves some safe set).

 - Universal Adversarial Directions. [[paper]](https://arxiv.org/abs/2210.15997)
   - Ching Lam Choi, Farzan Farnia.
   - Key Word: Universal Adversarial Perturbations.